What every Agile team can learn from Europe’s fastest learners

 Growth brought noise.
 Projects multiplied.
 Opinions too.

 The loudest voice often won.
-Teams shipped a lot while learning little.
+Teams shipped a lot, learned little.

 What they changed

 They made doubt a ritual.
-Before decisions, ask: How do we know this is true?
+Before decisions: How do we know this is true?

 What got in the way